ssddanbrown/inlets/README.md

 ## Intro

-inlets&reg; combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
-An exit-node may be a 5-10 USD VPS or any other computer with an IPv4 IP address.
+inlets&reg; combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-server.
+An exit-server may be a 5-10 USD VPS or any other computer with an IPv4 IP address.
 You can also tunnel services without exposing them on the Internet, making inlets a suitable replacement for a VPN.

 Why do we need this project?
 Similar tools such as [ngrok](https://ngrok.com/) or [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64.
 Ngrok is also often banned by corporate firewall policies meaning it can be unusable.
 Other open-source tunnel tools are designed to only set up a single static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public IP address over a websocket tunnel.